Apollo1840/machine_learning_theory/dl/neural_network_basics.md

 - skip connection.
 - batch normalization (to prevent too-high or too-low activation, resulting in too-high or too-low last term of the formula).

+An important insight is that:
+- Gradient are outter product of input and discrepancy.

 ## Advances

 ### Normalization